By ED WHITE and MIKE HOUSEHOLDER, Associated Press

 The search was focused on Mount Pleasant neighborhoods near campus.
 Officers in camouflage knocked on doors and checked possible hiding places, such as yards and porches.
 In the surrounding community, students and staff in the Mount Pleasant school district were told not to leave nine buildings.

-Davis is from Plainfield, Illinois, and graduated from Central High School in 2016, said Tom Hernandez, a spokesman for Plainfield School District 202.
+The Davis family is from Plainfield, Illinois, about 38 miles (61 kilometers) southwest of Chicago.
+Davis Jr. graduated from Central High School in 2016, said Tom Hernandez, a spokesman for Plainfield School District 202.

 The shooting occurred on the last day of classes before a weeklong break.
 Parents who were trying to pick up students were told instead to go to a local hotel where staff would assist them while the manhunt was ongoing.